DOD-101/backlight_control_rs/README.md

 2. backlight_control_rs comes with a library, so that other projects can easily adjust the backlight brightness as well.

 3. backlight_control_rs has made a few QOL changes compared to the original: better help message, `--stats` option, absolute and relative adjustments

+4. backlight_control doesn't work on NixOs due to how it is written. backlight_control_rs addresses this.

 ## Why use this over something like `light`?